Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 1 Axes>

-That is because the tp precipitation variable in ERA5-Land is provided as a daily accumulated variable, meaning each time step represents the total precipitation accumulated since the start of the day.
+This time we see that there is something strange going on.
+We see that the ERA5-Land precipitation data is provided as daily accumulated precipitation, meaning each time step represents the total precipitation accumulated since the start of each day:

 accum_precip = hourly_freetown['tp']